 This will allow you to arrive as soon as it opens (which is 7 AM in the summer season and 8 AM in the winter season) and get to enjoy the gorgeous lakes and waterfalls before the hordes of tour groups arrive.

 Even if you are only able to make a stop in Plitvice and can’t budget a night to spend here, plan to spend at least three or four hours to truly get to see the best of the park and be able to wander through both the upper and lower lakes, enjoy the boat ride included in your ticket, and just take in the incredible scenery.

-A more off-beat stop on this Croatia road trip is the island of Pag, which is located on the Dalmatian coast about 50 kilometres north of Zadar, this is an excellent place to visit if driving from Dubrovnik or Split to Zagreb.
+A more off-beat stop on this drive is the island of Pag, which is located on the Dalmatian coast about 50 kilometres north of Zadar, this is an excellent place to visit if on the way from Zagreb to Split.